squirrelly-one/FurCoNZ/README.md

 ### Initial setup:

 * [Download and install the latest (current) .NET Core SDK](https://dotnet.microsoft.com/download/dotnet-core)
+* Download the latest Node.js for client-side builds.
 * Clone this repo to your local machine: `git clone https://github.com/NZFurs/FurCoNZ.git`
 * Mac: Ensure `/usr/local/share/dotnet` and `~/.dotnet/tools` are in your path